 It’s obvious that typography is an art in itself.
 Selecting the perfect font to get aligned with the images can be tough, but when done right it can bring your graphics to life!
 Like your color palette, picking a font should reflect your brand’s personality.
 Don’t go overboard – you only need two to three fonts max.
 Any more than that and your audience may get distracted and your message will get lost.
 And they won’t have a font to remember you by.
 You want your customers to be able to see a graphic and know it’s yours even if your logo isn’t on it.

-When choosing your font you want to make certain that it projects your message and reflects your brand.
+When choosing your typeface or font family, you want to make certain that it projects your message and reflects your brand.
 Your font has an impact on how your design is interpreted and the message your brand sends across.
 Similar to color, typography can project moods and emotion and sometimes even more powerful than the copy.
-So choose wisely when picking a font, it will deliver your tone.
+So as a marketer, you need to choose wisely when picking the right font as it will deliver your tone.

 Some graphic design tips to keep in mind when using fonts: